- Issues about Higher Altitude or AMS

 Conclusion

-Despite all the problems one encounter on the trail, Everest Base Camp Trek remains one of the best-loved treks in the world.
+Despite all the problems one encounters on the trail, Everest Base Camp Trek remains one of the best-loved treks in the world.
 Trekkers make their way to Nepal from around the globe to complete this once-in-a-lifetime trekking adventure.
 Although utilitarian in some places, the facilities provided on the trail make the journey easier for the trekkers.
 Resting in a proper house, enjoying a warm meal, and sleeping in a warm bed at the end of the day beats camping outside in frigid temperatures.

 Trekking to Everest Base Camp is a beautiful and memorable experience.
 You just have to focus on the positive aspects – gorgeous scenery, dramatic landscape, and a wonderful cultural experience - to make it to the top of the world.